BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

 ---

 # Getting Started

 * Mongoose replaces the `mongodb` driver
 * Runs `mongodb` queries under the hood

-Make a new directory named `mongoose-example`
+Let's make a new directory named `mongoose-example` and look at how we can set up and use a schema.

 ```
 cd mongoose-example